Suraj-2142/DevOps-Training/README.md

 # DevOps-Training

-This repo is for DevOps Training
+This repo is for DevOps Training lecture

+This is a test